-Why Preventive Maintenance is Essential for Hydraulic Systems
+Why Is Preventive Maintenance Essential for Hydraulic Systems?

-The high pressures and temperatures associated with hydraulics make hose and fitting maintenance as well as selection critical.
+The high pressures and temperatures associated with hydraulics make hose and fitting maintenance, as well as selection, critical.
 If done correctly, the risk of injury and/or excessive, costly downtime decreases significantly.
 In addition, there is a growing awareness regarding costs associated with cleaning up a hydraulic spill (EPA).

-- Safety hazards are minimized.
+- Safety: Workplace hazards are minimized.

 - Maintaining a safe work environment.

-- Maintenance records.
+- Keeping updated maintenance records.

 - Troubleshooting (identifying problems and solutions).

-- Proper hose and fitting selection.
+- Selecting proper hose and fittings.

-- Proper assembly, routing and installation.
+- Ensuring proper assembly, routing, and installation.

-- Receiving updated maintenance and product training periodically
+- Receiving updated maintenance and product training periodically.

 Improve Your Hydraulic Systems with Continental’s Extended Life X Series Hose

-When the job requires tight bends, flexibility and abrasion resistance, this high-pressure service hose steps up to the task.
+When the job requires tight bends, flexibility, and abrasion resistance, this high-pressure service hose steps up to the task.
 Using a nitrile inner tube and two-wire, high-tensile steel reinforcement, it can handle 5,800 psi (31 MPa) flows of petroleum- and water-based hydraulic fluids.

 Continental fittings are constructed from a single piece of steel without brazed or welded joints to provide ultimate protection against leaks and potential leak paths.
 With full-length crimps and a low-profile design that will last longer, the interlocking Bite-to-Wire technology delivers maximum coupling retention for safer assembly and reliability under the toughest pressure—no internal or external skive required.

 Extended Life™ XR16SC is for high-pressure service with tight bends needing abrasion resistance and flexibility.
 It is made for use with petroleum- and water-based hydraulic fluids.
 This hose has excellent impulse performance and flexibility, exceeding SAE 100R2 and SAE 100R16 standards.